-- Encourage interest and involvement in the fight for Human Rights - Promote collective awareness for the protection of Human Rights. - Methodologies to promote civic culture. - Improve the access to justice, education and health of affected populations. - Strategies for the de-stigmatization of demobilized persons and their adequate reintegration into civic life - Reconstruction and enhancement of the collective memory of communities - Facilitate the relationship of ancestral cultures with urban environments - Improvements in social integration and coexistence, promoting the inclusion of populations affected by the conflict - Innovative solutions to social challenges derived from the conflict - Methodologies and ancestral knowledge applied to the new problems of coexistence - New formulas for generating self-sustaining economies in vulnerable communities - Developing competencies of members of vulnerable communities for the creation of solidarity economies - Promotion of entrepreneurial ecosystems in communities that live in Natural Parks without affecting their protection - Interconnection between local entrepreneurship and the regional or national market - Designs to converge ancestral and digital technologies - ... and all those proposals that arise from your experience or creativity
+• Encourage interest and involvement in the fight for Human Rights

+- Promote collective awareness for the protection of Human Rights. - Methodologies to promote civic culture. - Improve the access to justice, education and health of affected populations. - Strategies for the de-stigmatization of demobilized persons and their adequate reintegration into civic life - Reconstruction and enhancement of the collective memory of communities - Facilitate the relationship of ancestral cultures with urban environments - Improvements in social integration and coexistence, promoting the inclusion of populations affected by the conflict - Innovative solutions to social challenges derived from the conflict - Methodologies and ancestral knowledge applied to the new problems of coexistence - New formulas for generating self-sustaining economies in vulnerable communities - Developing competencies of members of vulnerable communities for the creation of solidarity economies - Promotion of entrepreneurial ecosystems in communities that live in Natural Parks without affecting their protection - Interconnection between local entrepreneurship and the regional or national market - Designs to converge ancestral and digital technologies - Methodologies, practices or devices that improve coexistence - Participatory artistic expressions or installations that reinforce peace and coexistence - ... and all those proposals that arise from your experience or creativity

-Special attention will be paid to projects that propose working with victims of the armed conflict, such as women and young people at risk of vulnerability and the children of demobilised men and women, as well as with transition zones1.
+Special attention will be paid to projects that propose working with victims of the armed conflict, such as women and young people at risk of vulnerability and the children of demobilised men and women, as well as with transition zones.